Tag: ice hockey rules

 Short Answer

-A shorthanded goal is scored by a team that is playing with fewer players on the ice due to a penalty.
+A shorthanded goal is scored by a team that is currently killing a penalty and playing with fewer skaters than the opponent.

 Full Explanation